sirsjg/gogogo/README.md

 # ✨ Snazz Code Agent

-Snazz is a lightweight command-line coding agent built by enthusiasts, for enthusiasts.
+Snazz is a lightweight command-line coding agent written in Go built by enthusiasts, for enthusiasts.
 Whether you're navigating through file reading, directory listing, or quick file edits, this trusty bot is here to make your coding experience smooth and efficient.

 **Note:** This project is currently under active development.
 Contributions are highly encouraged—join us in making Snazz even better!